 Mating in water has its challenges!
-For example, in water there’s nothing solid to lay on or lean against.
-Also, whales and dolphins need to breath every 3 to 15 minutes.
+For example, in water, there’s nothing solid to lay on or lean against.
+Also, whales and dolphins need to breathe every 3 to 15 minutes.
 Anything but a speedy mating process would leave whales with a need to reach the surface for a breath of air!
 As we’ll describe below, different whale species have their own courtship and pre-mating rituals.

 Humpback whales migrate during breeding and birthing season, making an incredible trip of 5,000+ miles.
-The northern Pacific humpback, for example spends its summers in the waters around Northern California, Northern Japan and in the Bering Sea.
+The northern Pacific humpback, for example, spends its summers in the waters around Northern California, Northern Japan, and the Bering Sea.
 During mating season they will make the trek down to four different breeding grounds; Hawaii, Islands south of Japan, Mexico, and Central America.
 They travel down in pods, some in small pods of 2-3 and others in larger pods, and there are some that make the trek on their own.
-Off the coast of Hawaii there is a group of 5,000 or more humpback whales that gather every year between December and May, where they form competition pods for mating.
+Off the coast of Hawaii, there is a group of 5,000 or more humpback whales that gather every year between December and May, where they form competition pods for mating.

 About a year later the female whale will return to the migration area to birth their calves.
 Whales are mammals so they give birth to live young and the babies nurse from their mother’s milk.
 Baby humpback whales can be 12-16 feet long.

 The calf lives a charmed life during this earliest part of its life, being fed a whopping 150 gallons of rich fatty milk the consistency of toothpaste.

 Calves are typically weaned around 6 months when they get to sample solid food.
 They are also extremely curious and may swim to stare at an approaching vessel.
 They love to hover near their mothers taking advantage of their slipstream for ease of movement.

 Since they are not able to remain submerged as long as their parent, calves pop up to the surface for a breath of fresh air every four minutes.